pythoncoder1234/Tanks-Multiplayer-Modding-API/README.md

 New Features:
 ---

-- Hotbar swap item and drop item
-- Added images for horizontal flip and vertical flip
+- New Tank AI (black tanks are really op now)
+- Smartness parameter in custom tanks
+- Stole the respawn player function from arcade mode
-- Bug fixes
+- Bug fixes and other minor improvements

 [Older Changelogs](changelog.md)